Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # Explicit TPM2 auto-unlock via crypttab.initramfs
   # The sd-encrypt hook looks for this file and uses the tpm2-device=auto option.
-  echo "cryptroot UUID=$LUKS_UUID none tpm2-device=auto,discard" | tee /etc/crypttab.initramfs > /dev/null
+  echo "cryptroot UUID=$LUKS_UUID none tpm2-device=auto,discard" > /etc/crypttab.initramfs
   echo "Created /etc/crypttab.initramfs for TPM auto-unlock (with TRIM)."

   # Update HOOKS in mkinitcpio.conf (Run this to ensure the final state is correct)